 In order to fine-tune the temperament, we would look at the signs the planets are in and close aspects.
 But in most cases that would be irrelevant for practical purposes.
 The general temperament of those five points is what matters.

 Here we have a mostly phlegmatic person.
-This Mars is as un-Mars as it can be in its manifestation through the elements.
-This Mars has to perform in a phlegmatic or watery environment and that will be reflected in the native’s behavior in the world.
+All seven planets will have to perform in a phlegmatic or watery environment and that will be reflected in the native’s behavior in the world.
 Very different from a choleric, melancholic or sanguine environment.

 We must assess the temperament before anything else in natal delineation.
 Ignore it and we may be delineating an imaginary person.